awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 `DBSecurityGroups`  <a name="cfn-rds-dbinstance-dbsecuritygroups"></a>
 A list of the DB security groups to assign to the DB instance\.
 The list can include both the name of existing DB security groups or references to [AWS::RDS::DBSecurityGroup](aws-properties-rds-security-group.md) resources created in the template\.
 If you set `DBSecurityGroups`, you must not set [VPCSecurityGroups](#cfn-rds-dbinstance-vpcsecuritygroups), and vice versa\.
 Also, note that the `EC2VpcId` property exists only for backwards compatibility with older regions and is no longer recommended for providing security information to an RDS DB instance\.
 Instead, use `VPCSecurityGroups`\.
-If you specify this property, AWS CloudFormation sends only the following properties \(if specified\) to Amazon RDS:
+If you specify this property, AWS CloudFormation sends only the following properties \(if specified\) to Amazon RDS *during create operations*:
 + `AllocatedStorage`
 + `AutoMinorVersionUpgrade`
 + `AvailabilityZone`